Safety agency opens probe of Norfolk Southern rail accidents - KTVZ

 The agency also urged the company to take immediate action to review and assess its safety practices.

+The Federal Railroad Administration also announced its own investigation of Norfolk Southern on Tuesday.
+The FRA will issue a public report after conducting a 60-day safety assessment, according to a release from the U.S. Department of Transportation.

+In the release, the FRA said Norfolk Southern must go beyond the steps it announced Monday and take actions “that match the severity of recent incidents.”

-Norfolk Southern CEO Alan Shaw pledged to hold a series of companywide safety meetings Wednesday — one day ahead of when he is scheduled to testify in Congress at a hearing on the East Palestine derailment.
+Norfolk Southern CEO Alan Shaw pledged to hold a series of companywide safety meetings Wednesday — one day ahead of when he is scheduled to testify in Congress at a hearing on the East Palestine, Ohio, derailment.

 “Moving forward, we are going to rebuild our safety culture from the ground up,” he said in a statement.
 “We are going to invest more in safety.
 This is not who we are, it is not acceptable, and it will not continue.”